colossus-digital/cosmos-raw/docs/oracles.md

 **Oracles** are entities that can update state variables in smart contracts and whose goal is usually to accurately estimate or predict some real world quantity or quantities.
 These quantities can then be used in the logic of other smart contracts.

-This guide shows how to write a CosmPy script that deploys and updates an oracle contract with a coin price, and another script that deploys a contract that queries this coin price.
+This guide shows how to write a cosmosRaw script that deploys and updates an oracle contract with a coin price, and another script that deploys a contract that queries this coin price.

 ## Preliminaries